MarcoSchapira/Stratify-Legal-Documents/Privacy-Policy.md

 - To improve App functionality and user experience through feature usage analytics
 - To troubleshoot technical issues and maintain security
 - To send custom notifications on your strategy status
+- When you enable strategy notifications, we use your strategy data and device notification token to deliver notifications based on changes in strategy status

 We do **not** sell, rent, or trade your personal information.